-In some ways fantasy novel backgrounds nay be easier to construct than those meant for fantasy role-playing games.
-The author of a novel does not have to answer questions from his characters about their supposed religions; the designer of a fantasy role-playing campaign does.
-In a story, "Great Jugbo" of the Huitani tribe needs only to be established as a ferocious war-god, complete with juicy details about idols and temples.
-He is only there because the writer needs an evil, hostile priesthood from whose clutches lovely damsels can be rescued by Our Hero.
-(Thereafter the author can plug in the cassette entitles "Rescue from the Temple During a Hideous Ceremony" or perhaps that one called "Fighting the Enemy Champion in the Arena."
+In some ways fantasy novel backgrounds may be easier to construct than those meant for fantasy rôle-playing games.
+The author of a novel does not have to answer questions from his characters about their supposed religions; the designer of a fantasy rôle-playing campaign does.
+In a story, "Great Jugbo" of the Hutinani tribe needs only to be established as a ferocious wargod, complete with juicy details about idols and temples.
+He is only there becouse the writer needs an evil, hostile priesthood from whose clutches lovely damsels can be rescued by Our Hero.
+(Thereafter the author can plug in the casette entitled "Rescue from the Temple During a Hideous Ceremony" or perhaps that one called "Fighting the Enemy Champion in the Arena."
 Dull.)

-In any kind of ongoing, role-playing game, however, Jugbo's putative worshippers are going to want a LOT more explanation.
+In any kind of an ongoing rôle-playing game, however, Jugbo's putative worshippers are going to want a LOT more explanation.
 Just who is this god anyway?
 How does he fit into the pantheon?
-Tell us more about his sphere of activity ("war") and what we are supposed to do about it?
+Tell us more about his sphere of activity ("war") and what we are supposed to do about it.
 What are his ceremonies like?
 How do we dress?
-What actions will win us promotion and prestige in the hierarchy?
+What actions will win us promotion and prestige in the hierarch?
 Who pays us if we become priests and how much do we earn?
-Are we respected and in favour with the chiefs of our tribe?
-What is our position vis-a-vis other sects?
-How widespread is the worship of Might Jugbo?
+Are we respected and in a favour with the chiefs of our tribe?
+What is our position vis-à-vis other sects?
+How widespread is the worship of Mighty Jugbo?
 And so forth.

 It is relatively easy to work out Jugbo's details.
-Providing that the deities of the society are anthropomorphic (or at least "persons" with intelligible motives), the pantheon can be expanded and embellished until it reads like Bullfinch's Mythology or The Golden Bough.
+Providing that the deities of the society are anthropomorphic (or at least "persons" with intelligible motives), the pantheon can be expanded and embellished until it reads like Bulfinch's Mythology or The Golden Bough.
 (Unfortunately, these two older works have been superseded by much recent study in the field of comparative religion.
-Most of those reading this article will already have had some college or university education and can browse through the relevant sections of their own; there is thus no need to add a bibliography.)
+Most of those reading this article will have already had some college or university education and can browse through the relevant sections of a library on their own; there is thus no need to add a bibliography.)

 Let us assume that the designer has described Jugbo's cult in some detail.
-Players are told how Jugbo fits into the tribes mythology, who his relatives are, and what his sect preaches.
-If the designer is himself of a theological bent, we can expect such statements as: "Jugbo represents the Great Primordial Hunger present throughout the universe and evinced by the survival of the fittest and the need of every creature to feed upon others.
-Everything slain by Jugbo's devotees thus passes into his Mighty Maw to feed the Fifteen Fiery Furnaces of Being, preventing the cosmos from winding down to the frozen eternal stillness of Final Entropy, called by the Huitani people 'Gheri the Unmoveable,' Jugbo's sworn foe."
+Players are told how Jugbo fits into the tribe's mythology, who his relatives are, and what his sect preaches.
+If the designer is himself of a theological bent, we can expect such statement as: "Jugbo represents the Great Primordial Hunger present throughout the universe and evinced by the survival of the fittest and the need of every creature to feed upon others.
+Everything slain by Jugbo's devotees thus passes into his Mighty Maw to feed the Fifteen Fiery Furnaces of Being, preventing the cosmos from winding down to the frozen eternal stillness of Final Entropy, called by the Hutinani people 'Gheri the Unmoveable,' Jugbo's sworn foe."